 Must be submitted along with CA-3 schedule requests.

-Submission of application to Dr. Mercedes Concepcion and Dr. Sascha Beutler (brief description of elective/mission and statement of reason/interest in participating); Dr. Concepcion is in charge of the selection process.
+Submission of application to Dr. Sascha Beutler (brief description of elective/mission and statement of reason/interest in participating).

 Include the International Elective/Mission in your CA-3 requests (of note: week long missions do NOT count toward the total number of electives as a CA-3).

 Submission of application To the ABA must be at least FOUR MONTHS before the start of the elective.
 E-mail Cynthia O'Donnell for an example ABA application; the draft will then be reviewed by Dr. Beutler and edited before submission.
 Please refer to the ABA approval checklist for more details.

 Currently Established Rotations